-As described in Management's Report on Internal Control Over Financial Reporting, management has excluded the Company's Medium Voltage Switchgear and Circuit Breaker business acquired from General Electric ("Power/Vac®") from its assessment of internal control over financial reporting as of September 30, 2006 because it was acquired by the Company in a purchase business combination during the year ended September 30, 2006.
+As described in Management's Report on Internal Control Over Financial Reporting, management has excluded General Electric Company's Medium Voltage Switchgear and Circuit Breakers business ("Power/Vac®") from its assessment of internal control over financial reporting as of September 30, 2006 because it was acquired by the Company in a purchase business combination during the year ended September 30, 2006.
 We have also excluded the Power/Vac® business from our audit of internal control over financial reporting.
-The Power/Vac® business is a wholly-owned division whose total revenues and total assets represent 4% and 16%, respectively, of the related consolidated financial statement amounts as of and for the year ended September 30, 2006.
+The Power/Vac® business's total revenues and total assets represent 4% and 16%, respectively, of the related consolidated financial statement amounts as of and for the year ended September 30, 2006.